 3. Boost Your SEO

-Final Thoughts on How to Make a Multilanguage WordPress site with Polylang
+Final Thoughts on Creating a Multilingual WordPress Site With Polylang